AssemblyScript/universal-strings/README.md

 > Depending on the programming environment, a Unicode string may or may not be required to be in the corresponding Unicode encoding form.
 For example, strings in Java, C#, or ECMAScript are Unicode 16-bit strings, but are not necessarily well-formed UTF16 sequences.
 In normal processing, it can be far more efficient to allow such strings to contain code unit sequences that are not well-formed UTF-16—that is, isolated surrogates.
 Because strings are such a fundamental component of every program, checking for isolated surrogates in every operation that modifies strings can create significant overhead, especially because supplementary characters are extremely rare as a percentage of overall text in programs worldwide.

+### Integration with linear memory based languages

+The document does not impose the requirement of full GC support on a language using linear memory.

+The `string.new` and `string.lower` instructions are useful at the boundary even if a module does not fully embrace or otherwise support GC, enabling interoperability with or between for example systems languages like C/C++ and Rust by legalizing the relevant instructions when

+* Calling an imported function with a string argument using `string.new`
+* Consuming a string argument in an export using `string.lower`

+Furthermore, if there is a `string.new` creating a string from linear memory at one side of the boundary, and a `string.lower` immediately lowering the string at the other, as is the common case in systems languages, instead of creating an intermediate `stringref` the engine can optimize the operation to either

+* A single copy from the source to the target memory if encodings match
+* A re-encoding from the source to the target memory if encodings to not match

 ## Implementation notes

 Universal WebAssembly Strings as of this document can be implemented as a managed object with one slot per encoding.
 When a string from encoding A is created, only the slot of encoding A is populated.
 Accessing slot B will trigger re-encoding from A to B to populate slot B before using it.